 Testosterone replacement therapy: The practice of giving testosterone to treat conditions in which the testes do not produce enough testosterone.
 This may be due to absence, injury, or disease.

-Testosterone is available in oral, IV, and patch forms.
+Testosterone is available in oral, IV/IM, and patch forms.
 As with estrogen replacement therapy for women, dosing must be carefully calibrated to gain the greatest benefits without unwanted side-effects.

 Back to MedTerms online medical dictionary A-Z List